valkim55/UTOPIA-collab-project/README.md

 - <strong> to sign up </strong>, you will need to fill out the form with the following information: first name, last name, username, email, password. <br>
 After that, front end Javascript will capture this data and perform a fetch() request with a POST method to /api/users endpoint.
 Once the information about a new user is added to the database - a new session will be saved with user id and username to let the user freely navigate on a website.<br>

-- <strong> to login </strong>, you will need to fill out the login form with your: username, email and password. <br>
+- <strong> to login </strong>, you will need to fill out the login form with your: username, email and password.
+Login functionality is limited for the time being but we're bringing more definition to it in the future development.<br>
-lalala.....

-- <strong> to RSVP for an event </strong>, the following steps are taken: <br>
+- <strong> to RSVP for an event </strong>, in the future, the user will be able to click RSVP button on the individual event page and the event will be added to users list on their profile page.<br>
-lalala ........

 <br></br>